d4l-data4life/js-sdk/docs/sdk.md

 ### Models

 The Data4Life platform supports multiple resource types.
-The resource types are reflected in the models.
+It is up to integrators to build and supply these, the SDK merely validates supported resources.

+Exception: Within an STU3 context, the SDK provides the models below.

 #### DocumentReference
 To describe a document that's made available to a healthcare system, use the `DocumentReference` resource.